ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Method

 where $I_{gt}$ is the ground-truth image and CLIP computes the image-text similarity score.

-Following DeepSeek-R1 \citep{guo2025deepseek}, we introduce the format reward which verifies whether each response contains both the ``<think></think>'' and ``<answer></answer>'' tags, with the requirement that the ``<think></think>'' tags must precede the answer tags.
+Following DeepSeek-R1 \citep{guo2025deepseek}, we introduce the format reward which verifies whether each response conform to the required format ``\verb|<think></think><answer></answer>|''.
 Responses adhering to this format receive a reward of 1; otherwise, they receive 0.
 The final reward combines both the CLIP similarity score and this format adherence reward:

-This approach allows the model to learn from its own reasoning variations, identifying which reasoning pathways extract the most accurate and coherent dense semantic information.
+This approach allows the model to learn from its own reasoning variations, identifying which reasoning pathways produce the most accurate and coherent dense semantic information.
 To systematically compare reasoning pathways, we implement Group Preference Optimization (GRPO), the relative advantage of each response within the group is computed as: